Are you wondering where all the best places to visit in Colombia are?

 In San Gil, you’ll find outdoor activities like rafting, paragliding, bungee jumping and zip-lining, to name a few.

-It’s one of those Colombia tourist attractions that don’t get that much exposure.
-If you are planning a trip to Colombia and looking to have some extreme experiences, be sure to add San Gil to your itinerary.
+It’s one of those Colombian tourist attractions that don’t get that much exposure.
+If you’re planning a trip to Colombia and looking to have some extreme experiences, add San Gil to your itinerary.